LimePoint/opschain/docs/reference/project_git_repositories.md

 To be used by OpsChain, the remote must be either:

-- An unauthenticated Git remote.
+- An unauthenticated Git remote
 - A http(s) authenticated Git remote where the username and password are embedded in the remote URL.
-For example `https://username:password@github.com/LimePoint/opschain-examples-confluent.git`.
+For example `https://username:password@github.com/LimePoint/opschain-examples-confluent.git`

 OpsChain does not support any other authentication mechanisms for Git remotes.